-With different methods, formulations, and rotating axes, the volume of revolution (§7.2 and §7.3) can be a confusing topic at first.
-The objective of this lab is to introduce visual and interactive Maple tools to help your practice of such problems.
+With different methods, formulations, and rotating axes, the volume of revolution (§7.2 and §7.3) can be a confusing topic at first and a lot of practice is a must.
+The objective of this lab is to introduce visual and interactive Maple tools to help you with such problems.
 Related Maple commands are also introduced.